jaantollander/masters-thesis/content/40_results.md

 ![
 Counts of entry identifiers on each OST from non-system and missing user IDs.
-We see a large spike of malformed identifiers from 12.06 to 12.26.
+We see a large burst of malformed identifiers from 12.06 to 12.26.
 \label{fig:entry-ids-oss-user}
 ](figures/entry_ids_oss_user.svg)